T

 +

-Seoul is considered a very safe city to explore at night, with low crime rates.
-Most areas, especially popular districts like Gangnam, Hongdae, and Itaewon, are well-lit and bustling with activity.
-Public transportation also operates late, making it easy to get around.
-However, as with any major city, exercising general caution is always advisable.
+Seoul is considered a very safe city at night, with low crime rates.
+You can comfortably explore many areas, including popular nightlife districts like Hongdae and Itaewon, after dark.
+Public transportation runs late, and streets are generally well-lit and populated.
+As with any major city, it's always wise to remain aware of your surroundings.

-Do I need a visa to visit Seoul, South Korea?
+Do I need a visa for Seoul, South Korea?

 +

-Visa requirements for visiting Seoul depend on your nationality.
-Many countries, including the United States, Canada, the UK, and most EU nations, can enter South Korea visa-free for short stays (typically up to 90 days) for tourism or business.
-It's crucial to check the latest visa regulations with the Korean embassy or consulate in your home country before your trip.
+Visa requirements for Seoul depend on your nationality.
+Many countries, including the US, Canada, and most EU nations, can enter South Korea for tourism or short stays without a visa for a specified period.
+However, it's crucial to check the latest regulations with the Korean Embassy or Consulate in your country before your trip, as policies can change.